 A19: Currently, many medical facilities in the USA use the US customary, imperial units and/or the English unit system, as well as the metric system, for measurements.
-Medical errors have occurred due to patient weight being recorded in pounds, but interpreted as kilograms.
-Oral medication errors have occurred because of confusion between ounces, teaspoons and milliliters.
+There have been medical errors due to patient weight being recorded in pounds, when this was interpreted as kilograms and oral medication errors because of confusion between ounces, teaspoons and milliliters.
 The patient safety community has recommended that the USA exclusively adopt the metric system for patient dosing.
-Facilities must use only metric units for all dosing instructions, including directions incorporated in prescribing and pharmacy computer systems.
+Facilities should use only metric units for all dosing instructions, including directions incorporated in prescribing and pharmacy computer systems.
 Dosing for oral medications should not use household measures, such as teaspoons.
-For more information on how to prevent medication errors see The Institute for Safe Medication Practices website at www.ismp.org.
+For more information on how to prevent medication errors see The Institute for Safe Medication Practices website at http://www.ismp.org.

-A20: Section 405.20 (Outpatient Services) provisions add language to clarify that outpatient services, including ambulatory care services and extension clinics, need to be provided in a manner which safely and effectively meets the needs of all patients.
+A20: Section 405.20 (Outpatient Services) provisions adds language to clarify that outpatient services, including ambulatory care services and extension clinics need to be provided in a manner which safely and effectively meets the needs of all patients.
 Written policies must be in place for admission of patients whose postoperative status prevents discharge and necessitates inpatient admission to a hospital capable of providing the appropriate level of care.
-It also adds language allowing that parents, legal guardians and health care agents must receive discharge instructions, in addition to patients.
+It also adds language allowing that parents, legal guardians and health care agents may receive discharge instructions, in addition to patients.

 Q21: Why are there provisions in this regulation regarding social services?